nerangafernando/nerangafernando.github.io/README.md

 ## Awards, Academic Achievements and Scholarships

- * First class honors in B.Sc.(special degree) majoring Mathematics, University of Kelaniya, Sri Lanka, 2007
+ * First class honours in B.Sc.(special degree) majoring Mathematics, University of Kelaniya, Sri Lanka, 2007

  * Recipient of the Gold medal in Mathematics at the University of Kelaniya, Sri Lanka, 2007